 - □You can call 1-800-MEDICARE (1-800-633-4227), 24 hours a day, 7 days a week.
-TTY users should call 1-877-486-2048. - □You can also visit the Medicare website (www.medicare.gov).
+TTY users should call 1-877-486-2048. - ☐ You can also visit the Medicare website (www.medicare.gov).

-You can get help and information from State of Mississippi Division of Medicaid (Medicaid)
+You can get help and information from Arkansas Division of Medical Services Department of Human Services (Medicaid)

-For more information and help in handling a problem, you can also contact State of Mississippi Division of Medicaid (Medicaid).
-Here are two ways to get information directly from State of Mississippi Division of Medicaid (Medicaid):
+For more information and help in handling a problem, you can also contact Arkansas Division of Medical Services Department of Human Services (Medicaid).
+Here are two ways to get information directly from Arkansas Division of Medical Services Department of Human Services (Medicaid):